Fence Help: General Troubleshooting and Receiver Collar Questions

 I am going to aerate my yard.
 Should I have the wire located or marked first?

 Yes.
 And we do charge for this service.
-However, in the long run it costs much less to have us mark the wire than to repair it over and over again as knicks in the line corrode and create new breaks in the line in the future.
-Please call a few days in advance of your work so we have time to efficiently place you on the calendar and to insure we have time to make it to your home in plenty of time before your work is to be completed.
+However, in the long run, it costs much less to have us mark the wire than to repair it over and over again as knicks in the line corrode and create new breaks in the line in the future.
+Please call a few days in advance of your work so we have time to efficiently place you on the calendar and to ensure we have time to make it to your home in plenty of time before your work is to be completed.